dialectlabs/react/README.md

 ### Can I use only Dialect's logic for messaging and notifications experience?

-If you'd like greater control over your users' messaging experience, Dialect's React library also comes with a simple hooks API from `@dialectlabs/react-sdk-blockchain-*` and `@dialectlabs/react-sdk` package for interacting with Dialect's data & local state directly.
+If you'd like greater control over your users' messaging experience, Dialect's React library also comes with a simple hooks API from `@dialectlabs/react-sdk-blockchain-*` and `@dialectlabs/react-sdk` packages for interacting with Dialect's data & local state directly.

 ## Development